TFF Pharmaceuticals Announces - GuruFocus.com

+The TFF dry powder vaccines maintain the antigen’s integrity, can be delivered to the targeted region of the nasal cavity, and have desirable particle size distribution, spray pattern and plume geometry

+A shelf-stable dry powder vaccine formulation delivered intranasally could dramatically change the existing vaccine landscape

 FORT WORTH, Texas, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- TFF Pharmaceuticals, Inc. ( TFFP), a clinical-stage biopharmaceutical company focused on developing and commercializing innovative drug products based on its patented Thin Film Freezing (TFF) technology platform, today announced program updates for Voriconazole Inhaled Powder (TFF VORI) and Tacrolimus Inhaled Powder (TFF TAC) clinical programs.
+03, 2022 (GLOBE NEWSWIRE) -- TFF Pharmaceuticals, Inc. ( TFFP), a clinical-stage biopharmaceutical company focused on developing and commercializing innovative drug products based on its patented Thin Film Freezing technology platform, today announced a collaboration with Aptar Pharma, a global leader in drug delivery and active material science solutions and services, aimed at developing and testing the administration of dry powder vaccines utilizing TFF Pharmaceutical’s Thin Film Freezing technology and Aptar Pharma’s proprietary intranasal Unidose (UDS) Powder Nasal Spray System.

-We expect to deliver preliminary patient data from the Phase 2 study of TFF VORI in the first quarter of 2023 and TFF TAC in the second quarter of 2023.
-These Phase 2 studies are expected to provide safety, tolerability, and efficacy data.
-The timing of data release has been updated due to several challenges related to staffing shortages, shipping, and global supply chain delays.
-We continue to work diligently to overcome these challenges.

-Specifically, we are working with our CRO to solidify our assigned team as they are working through an integration process following a merger.
-We have taken a hands-on approach to assist our clinical sites that have managed issues related to staffing shortages within the healthcare system.
-Additional sites are being added to accelerate enrollment.
-We have been diligently working with our CRO and regulatory agencies that have also been managing through staffing shortages to obtain country-specific regulatory and ethics study approvals for all clinical sites.
-We have addressed protracted global supply chain issues that impeded the acquisition of the comparator drug for the TFF VORI trial.
+A need for alternative routes of vaccination, such as intranasal, were highlighted at the White House Summit on the Future of COVID-19 Vaccines, which took place in July 2022.
+The development of an effective intranasal vaccine has numerous potential advantages over conventional, subcutaneous or intramuscular-based delivery.
+First, the nasal passageway is very often the first point of entry for respiratory pathogens, and if the pathogen can be halted in the nasal passages, the spread of infection is likely to be significantly curtailed, leading to an improved prognosis.

+In addition, the direct immunization of nasal mucosa may promote both systemic and mucosal immunity.
+Mucosal immunity may be a key to preventing viral shedding and disease transmission.

 TFF Pharmaceuticals’ proprietary Thin Film Freezing (TFF) technology allows for the transformation of both existing compounds and new chemical entities into dry powder formulations exhibiting unique characteristics and benefits.
 The Thin Film Freezing process is a particle engineering process designed to generate dry powder particles with advantageous properties for inhalation, as well as parenteral, nasal, oral, topical and ocular routes of administration.
 The process can be used to engineer powders for direct delivery to the site of need, circumventing challenges of systemic administration and leading to improved bioavailability, faster onset of action, and improved safety and efficacy.
 The ability to deliver therapies directly to the target organ, such as the lung, allows TFF powders to be administered at lower doses compared to oral drugs, reducing unwanted toxicities and side effects.
 Laboratory data suggests the aerodynamic properties of the powders created by Thin Film Freezing can deliver as much as 75% of the dose to the deep lung.
 Thin Film Freezing does not introduce heat, shear stress, or other forces that can damage more complex therapeutic components, such as fragile biologics, and instead enables the reformulation of these materials into easily stored and temperature-stable dry powders, making therapeutics and vaccines more accessible for distribution worldwide.
 The advantages of Thin Film Freezing can be used to enhance traditional delivery or combined to enable next-generation pharmaceutical products.